-1. Introduction
+Introduction

-Natural gas is a promising alternative fuel which can be used in internal combustion engines (ICEs) to achieve low emission of carbon dioxide and particulate matter.
-Moreover, spark ignition engines (SIEs) using natural gas can run at relatively high compression ratio or elevated boost pressures to achieve high thermal efficiency.
-However, the compression ratio in SIEs is constrained by engine knock which can cause severe damage.
-Recently, the so-called super-knock with pressure oscillation above 200 atm has been identified.3.9 Such high pressure in super-knock was attributed to detonation development.
-Therefore, there were many studies10-26 on detonation development from a hot spot under engine-relevant conditions.
-However, these studies mainly focused on hydrogen, syngas, or large hydrocarbon fuels while natural gas received little attention.
+Natural gas is a promising alternative fuel which can be used in internal combustion engines (ICEs) to achieve low emission of carbon dioxide and particulate matter.1 Moreover, spark ignition engines (SIEs) using natural gas can run at relatively high compression ratio or elevated boost pressures to achieve high thermal efficiency.
+However, the compression ratio in SIEs is constrained by engine knock which can cause severe damage.2 Recently, the so-called super-knock with pressure oscillation above 200 atm has been identified.3-9 Such high pressure in super-knock was attributed to detonation development.
+Therefore, there were many studies 10-26 on detonation development from a hot spot under engine-relevant conditions.
+However, these studies mainly focused on hydrogen, syngas, or large hydrocarbon fuels, while natural gas received little attention.
 Consequently, there is still incomplete understanding of detonation development from a hot spot in natural gas/air mixtures under engine-relevant conditions.
-For example, the critical conditions for detonation development from a hot spot was studied numerically for methane, which is the main component of natural gas.
+For example, the critical conditions for detonation development were not fully investigated before for natural gas.
+In this study, the detonation development from a hot spot was studied numerically for methane, which is the main component of natural gas.